The Role of the Board of Directors

 | Independent director Hsiao-Ping Hung |

 Graduated from the Accounting Department of the School of Management of National Cheng Kung University, and has the professional accountant certificate of the Republic of China.
 He is a member of the Audit Committee and the Salary and Remuneration Committee of the company.
-He is currently a practicing accountant of Ping Heng Accounting Firm and a director of Wu's Plastics (Co., Ltd.), with more than five years of experience Required work experience in business, finance, accounting and corporate business, and assist in corporate accounting professional consulting. |
+He is currently a practicing accountant of Ping Heng Accounting Firm and a independent director of Htcsolar Co., Ltd., with more than five years of experience Required work experience in business, finance, accounting and corporate business, and assist in corporate accounting professional consulting. |

 Communication policy between independent directors, internal audit supervisors and accountants